 How Long Can You Keep a Beef Roast in a Slow Cooker?

 The answer is, it depends.
 If you cook your pot roast on low, this roast should take between 8 and 9 hours.
 On the other hand, it should only take 4 to 5 hours on low heat.
 However, there is some variability depending on how hot your slow cooker gets and what cut of beef you are using.
 For instance, a tougher roast like an eye of round could benefit from a longer length of time.
 On the low end of the time frames, you’ll have to serve it thinly sliced.
-If you want to be fall apart tender, you maybe even have to add an hour to the higher end of the suggested time.
+If you want to be fall-apart tender, you may even have to add an hour to the higher end of the suggested time.
 On the other hand, a chuck roast may be better at the shorter end of the spectrum.

 Additionally, many people might think that you can’t cook a beef roast for too long, but it turns out that you can.
 Sometimes, if cooked too long, the roast might actually start to toughen up again even though it reached tender status before.

-If cooked too long, eventually the meat will lose all of its moisture resulting in a stringy consistency.
+If cooked too long, eventually the protein will lose all of its moisture resulting in a stringy consistency.
 Just be mindful as you cook your roast to prevent overcooking.
 A nice way of testing doneness is by inserting a fork into the meat.
-If it goes in almost as easily as into butter, you have a perfectly tender roast on your hands.
+If it goes in almost as easily as butter, you have a perfectly tender roast on your hands.